 Artist Sarah Van Sanden: I’ve been looking at Kara Walker’s work again lately.
 I am in awe of how she uses such beautiful, delicate storybook imagery to remind us of the very real violence and hatred we don’t want to see in ourselves.

 Poet Todd Davis: I was in Door County, Wisconsin, in mid-October, visiting my friend, the painter Craig Blietz.
 I saw many of his wonderful paintings in progress in his studio and at one of the galleries that represents his work.
-On the same trip, I also visited Trent Miller, another artist friend, in Madison, Wisconsin, and saw his new series of pen and ink drawings, many of which were domestic scenes that I was quite taken with, the hushed quality he captured in these tightly framed vignettes.
+On the same trip, I also visited Trent Miller, another artist friend, in Madison, Wisconsin, and saw his new series of pen and ink drawings, many of which were domestic scenes that I was quite taken with, with the hushed quality he captured in these tightly framed vignettes.